-When looking for a home loan, the two main choices of financial institutions are credit unions and banks.
+When you’re looking for a mortgage loan, credit union vs. bank is a key question.
 Each option comes with pros and cons.

 How Credit Union and Bank Mortgages Are Similar